-A prospectus liability claim can be brought against any person who was involved in the preparation or the dissemination of the prospectus, provided, however, the involved person was in position to contribute to the content of the prospectus.
+A prospectus liability claim can be brought against any person who was involved in the preparation or the dissemination of the prospectus, provided that the involved person was in a position to contribute to the content of the prospectus.

 The lead managers of the banking syndicate are heavily involved in the preparation of the prospectus, and accordingly, a prospectus liability claim can be brought against these banks.
 An underwriter may, however, try to establish a due diligence defence, as an underwriter may rely on advice from other advisers (including the issuer's auditors and advisers).
-Specifically, an underwriter does generally not need to independently verify information and advice it received from its advisers and experts, and a duty to verify only exists in cases where there are red flags that the underwriter should have been aware of.
+Specifically, an underwriter generally does not need to independently verify information and advice it received from its advisers and experts, and a duty to verify only exists in cases where there are red flags that the underwriter should have been aware of.
 However, the underwriter may only invoke the due diligence defence if it carefully selected and instructed the advisers.
-Furthermore, the due diligence defence is not available in matters for which underwriters are the experts (eg, proper project organisation, business due diligence).
+Furthermore, the due diligence defence is not available in matters for which underwriters are the experts (eg, proper project organisation and business due diligence).
+The due diligence defence is a concept established under the prospectus regime in force prior to 1 January 2020.
+However, we are of the view that this concept generally remains valid under the Financial Services Act regime for as long as Swiss court practice does not abandon the concept.

 Other members of the banking syndicate are generally only required to perform plausibility checks.
-Accordingly, they would be liable if they had been in a position to recognise the incorrect, misleading or omitted information, and influence the preparation of these documents.
-Absent extraordinary circumstances, a member of the banking syndicate who was not involved in the preparation of the prospectus (or similar statements) will most likely be able to rely on the judgment of the lead managers.
+Accordingly, they would be liable if they had been in a position to recognise the incorrect or misleading information, or information not satisfying statutory requirements, and influence the preparation of these documents.
+Absent extraordinary circumstances, a member of the banking syndicate who was not involved in the preparation of the prospectus (or similar statement) will most likely be able to rely on the judgment of the lead managers.